 Like many things Italian, the Ducati bike is known for its head-turning good looks, smooth moves, and high price tag.
 It wasn’t always this way, Ducati started out manufacturing radio parts in 1935.
 By 1950 they finally turned out the very first motorized bicycle, the 48cc Cucciolo.

 Today Ducati is still producing bikes in Bologna Italy.
-The ownership is a touch more complex though as they are owned by Audi, which has a Lamborghini motorcycle interest looking over then, which is then overseen by Volkswagen.
+The ownership is a touch more complex though as they are owned by Audi, which has a Lamborghini motorcycle interest looking over them, which is then overseen by Volkswagen.
 Seems they have a lot of horsepower behind them.

 A motorcycle brand revered more for their speed, you’re probably familiar with bikes like the Ducati Monster or SuperSport.
 Ducati also has a dual sport style bike, the Multistrada.
 It’s not the kind of bike you are likely to see riding around the Ha Giang Loops near Hanoi.
 However they do sell them in Hanoi, so keep your eyes peeled for this hardcore adventure bike that will probably never get dirty.